dbsystel/TUPWVB/README.md

 | `...` | . |   .   |  |
 | `sourceBytes n` | `Byte()` |      |  |

-The instance creates can then be called with any of the following methods:
+The instance created can then be used for encryption and decryption.

 #### Encryption